gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

 ----

-Advanced: Using for-loops  with strings
+Secret codes using for-loops with strings
 -----------------------------------------

+| The above
 | What does this code do?

 .. code-block:: python